USGS-WiM/whispersservices/README.md

 pip3 install -r requirements.txt

 # migrate the database
+# NOTE: if there is no admin user, this step will create one and print it's password to the console.
+You can also change the admin user's password with 'python manage.py changepassword admin'.
 python3 manage.py migrate

 # install the custom SQL views in the database
 psql -U webapp_whispers -d whispers -f whispers_views.sql

+# install the notification message templates
+psql -U webapp_whispers -d whispers -f whispers_notificationmessagetemplate.sql

 # install RabbitMQ, the message broker used by Celery (which is itself was installed by the prior pip command)
 sudo apt-get install rabbitmq-server